dom-kufel/dom-s-kufel.github.io/blog/_posts/2022-12-31-toric_code-intro.md

 *[plaquettes]: Fancy term for each of the little squares in the lattice.
+*[braiding]: Loosely speaking "moving particles around each other"
 [^1]: If it does not immediately become clear why see [this](https://commons.wikimedia.org/wiki/File:Torus_from_rectangle.gif) animation.
 [^2]: Note that some people (see e.g., <a href="#references">*[Zeng et al. (2015)]*</a> define $$A_v$$ operators as products of Pauli $$Z$$ operators; and $$B_p$$ operators as products of Pauli $$X$$ - this is just the matter of convention and does not change the physics in any essential way (since it corresponds to simply swapping $$X$$'s with $$Z$$'s i.e. a change of basis by conjugating all qubits with the Hadamard gate).
 [^3]: Terminology comment: Hamiltonian containing of Pauli strings which are mutually commuting (as above) is often called stabilizer Hamiltonian - language coming from error correction - more on this later